pilif/sacy/README.markdown

         </body>
     </html>

 At request time, sacy will parse the content of the block, extract the CSS links and script tags sourcing files from the same server, check whether it has already cached the compiled version.
 If not, it'll create one directly on the file system.
-Note that this process can take a long time for JavaScript files as all sourced files are Minified before being stored.
+Note that this process can take a long time as all sourced files are Minified (using jsMin for JavaScript and Minify for CSS) before being stored.

 At any rate, it'll remove the old `<link>`- and `<script>`-tags and add new ones, so that your HTML will look like this: